What is MACRA?

 What are Advanced APMs?

-Advanced Alternative Payment Models (Advanced APMs) are one of the two new payment programs that will be used by the Center for Medicare and Medicaid Services (CMS) to determine Medicare payment adjustments for eligible clinicians under the QPP.
+Advanced Alternative Payment Models (Advanced APMs) are one of the two new payment paths that will be used by the Centers for Medicare and Medicaid Services (CMS) to determine Medicare payment adjustments for eligible clinicians under the QPP.
 The Advanced APMs path is most relevant for clinicians who continue to focus on and innovate in delivering coordinated, efficient and transformative care for patients.
 CMS will post a list of care models that will qualify as Advanced APMs before each year.
 Additionally, CMS will update this Advanced APM list on a regular basis during a given year.
 Clinicians who meet the criteria for participation in an Advanced APM will not be subject to payment adjustments under MIPS, but will instead be eligible to receive the APM Incentive Payment, equal to 5% of a clinician’s Medicare Part B billed services from the previous year.
 The APM Incentive Payment would be paid to qualifying clinicians beginning in the 2019 payment year under the QPP.

 Further, only clinicians who are participating in Alternative Payment Models (APMs) that qualify as Advanced APMs during a given payment year are eligible to receive APM Incentive Payments.
 As a result, it is important to note that clinicians who are participating in any other APM (such as an Accountable Care Organization) are not necessarily eligible for receipt of APM Incentive Payments unless their care model specifically qualifies as an Advanced APM, as determined by CMS.
 For more complete details on the standards provided by CMS for qualifying care models that will qualify as Advanced APMs, please visit Practice Fusion’s MACRA resource center here.